-I absolutely adore vampire cupcakes for Halloween!
+I absolutely adore vampire cupcakes for a vampire-themed Halloween party!
 Aren’t they cute?
 I mean…spooky?
 This is a different version of my Vampire Bite Cupcakes.
 That version has *regular* vanilla frosting whereas these have cream cheese frosting and a delightful whipped cream cheese “blood” filling.

 This might seem like a lot of steps but it’s all very easy!
 When I’m entertaining, I often bake cupcakes the day before and store them in an air-tight container, then finish them the morning of the party.